Triage

 </Frame>

-The modal has four fields:
+The modal has these fields:

 | Field | Description | Example |

-| --------------------- | ---------------------------------------------------------------------------------- | ------------------------------------------------- |
+| ------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------- |

 | **Dimension Name** | The category being classified | "Operating System", "Product Tier", "Environment" |

-| **Options** | Predefined choices (press Enter to add each one).
-Leave empty for free-text input. | "Windows", "macOS", "Linux" |
+| **Options** | Predefined choices entered as chips (press Enter or comma to add each one).
+Leave empty for free-text input. | "Windows", "MacOS", "Linux" |

 | **Question Template** | The question shown to the user when this dimension needs to be collected | "What operating system are you using?" |

-| **Required** | Whether this dimension must be answered before the Guru can respond | Checked / Unchecked |
+| **Required dimension** | When checked, the user must answer this dimension before the agent proceeds | Checked / Unchecked |

 <Warning>